Certora/Documentation/docs/user-guide/getting-started/layout.md

 ##### `specs/`

 Houses specification files written in the [Certora Verification Language](), or CVL.
 There is generally a single `.spec` file per contract under verification, although some files may verify multiple contracts.
-A tutorial on how to write spec files and run the Certora Prover is available [here]().
+A tutorial on how to write specification files and run the Certora Prover is available [here]().
 TODO: link to tutorial. link to CVL documentation.

 #### Files